jianzhnie/machine_learning_notes/deep-learning/self-supervised/SimCLR.md

 To train the model, I used the [STL-10 dataset](http://ai.stanford.edu/~acoates/stl10/).
 It contains 10 different classes with a reasonable small number of observations per class.
 Most importantly, it contains a larger unsupervised set with 100000 unlabeled images – *that is the bulk of images used for training*.

 For this implementation, I used a ResNet-18 as the ConvNet backbone.
 It receives images of shape **(96,96,3)**, regular STL-10 dimensions, and outputs vector representations of size 512.
-The projection head g(.)g(.) has 2 fully-connected layers.
+The projection head $$g(.)$$ has 2 fully-connected layers.
 Each layer has 512 units and produces the final 64-dimensional feature representation zz.

 To train SimCLR, I took the ***train + unlabeled\*** portions of the dataset – *that gives a total of 105000 images*.